awsdocs/amazon-lightsail-developer-guide/doc_source/configure-lightsail-instances-for-load-balancing.md

  **Configuration recommendations before using a Lightsail load balancer**
 + In Lightsail, the Node\.js stack certified by Bitnami contains Node\.js, Apache, Redis \(an in\-memory database\), and Python\.
 Depending on the application you're deploying, you can load balance across a few servers\.
 However, you would need to configure a load balancer to balance the traffic among all the web servers and move Redis to another server\.
 + Split the Redis server to another server to communicate with all the instances\.
 Add a database server, if necessary\.
 + One of the primary use cases for Redis is to cache data locally so you don't have to constantly hit the central database\.
-We recommend that you [enable session persistence](enable-session-stickiness-persistence-or-change-cookie-duration.md) to leverage the performance improvement from Redis\.
+We recommend that you enable session persistence to leverage the performance improvement from Redis\.
+For more information, see [Enable session persistence for Amazon Lightsail load balancers](enable-session-stickiness-persistence-or-change-cookie-duration.md)\.
 + You can also have a shared Redis node, so you can also share a node or use a local cache on each machine using session persistence\.
 + Consider including the `mod_proxy_balancer` in the Apache server, if you want to deploy a load balancer using Apache\.